Ursamenux/mrchromebox-website/docs/firmware/wp/disabling.md

 * Locate the WP jumper (the [Supported Devices](/docs/supported-devices.md) can assist here)
   * If the jumper holes are open, you can sometimes use a paperclip to connect them
   * If the jumper holes are filled, the easiest way to connect them is using a solder bridge
+  * In a pinch, you may be able to connect them using a standard graphite pencil
+* Reconnect the internal battery connector
-* Reassemble the and boot device
+* Reassemble and boot the device

 ## Using Closed-Case Debugging (CCD) / Using a SuzyQable